 This is a great way to start making money with web design without getting your hands too dirty or worrying about overly picky clients.

-Many businesses would prefer to learn how to design and/or management on their own so that they don't have to pay for a web designer every time something goes wrong or they need to make a change.
+Many businesses would prefer to learn how to design and/or manage on their own so that they don't have to pay for a web designer every time something goes wrong or they need to make a change.
 This is where the web design consultant comes in.

 3. Getting Customers for Your Newly Minted Web Design Business